pce-lab/InsulationDesignUncertainty/README.md

 It builds on `FEniCS` for the discretization of the PDE and on `PETSc` for scalable and efficient linear algebra operations and solvers.

+## Acknowledgement
+The authors gratefully acknowledge the financial support received from the U.S. National Science Foundation (NSF) CAREER Award CMMI-2143662.